Hojo-Norem/c0pperdragon-VIC-II-Palette-editor/README.md

 Palette generator based on the 'colodore' algorithm by pepto www.pepto.de/projects/colorvic/

+## What's done in v0.91:
+* Improved loading menu - The load menu now automatically recognises when a palette has been DMA loaded.

 ## What's done in v0.9:
 * Default palette generation based on colodore algorithm.
 * Ability to alter brightness, contrast hue and saturation on a global or per colour basis